chjp/Curie/README.md

 Curie is the first AI-agent framework designed for automated and rigorous scientific experimentation.
 Curie helps answer your curiosity through end-to-end experimentation automation, ensuring that every step—from hypothesis formulation to result interpretation—is conducted with precision, reliability, and reproducibility.
+Our mission is to empower scientists to move research at the speed of thought.

 <p align="center">
   <img src="./docs/static/img/curie-overview.png" width="600px"/>